Sign Up for our Email Inventory Updates

 Evan Lobel

-Rare wall sculpture, "Moses on the Mount" holding the Ten Commandments, in patinated bronze and pewter with hand-painted colorful enamels by Philip & Kelvin LaVerne, American 1960's (signed “P+K LaVerne” in bottom right corner).
+Rare wall sculpture, "Moses on the Mount" holding the Ten Commandments, in patinated and engraved bronze and pewter with enamel cloisonne by Philip & Kelvin LaVerne, American 1960's (signed “P+K LaVerne” in bottom right corner).
 Back is covered in green felt.
 The LaVernes were Jewish and had a deep appreciation for religious and historical iconography of all kinds.
 The hand-painted colors and the beams of light from the heavens give this work great vibrancy.

 W: 12 inches